-The New York State Department of Health also offered this guidance: Visitors should understand that they might acquire COVID-19 by entering a hospital, and should make an informed decision whether the benefits of a visit outweigh the risks.
-“Individuals age 70 years or older are not encouraged [to visit] at this time due to increased risk of COVID-19 infection.”
+The New York State Department of Health also offered this guidance: Visitors should understand that they might acquire COVID-19 by entering a hospital and should make an informed decision whether the benefits of a visit outweigh the risks.
+“Individuals age 70 years or older, or those with chronic medical conditions, are not encouraged to visit at this time due to increased risk of COVID-19 infection.”

 What is Calvary doing to safeguard their patients? (back to top)

-We have been successfully screening all new patients before admission.
+We have been successfully screening all news patients before admission.
 We also screen all visitors and staff daily upon arrival to the Bronx and Brooklyn campuses.

 There has been no disruption to patient care.
-Calvary reserves the right to deny entrance to any staff or visitor whom we feel could pose a health risk to the hospital community.
+Calvary reserves the right to deny entrance to any person who we feel could pose a health risk to the hospital community.